braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/user_data_collection/user_import.md

 article_title: User Import
 page_order: 4
 page_type: reference
-description: "This reference article covers the topic of how to Import Users into your Braze Dashboard and necessary best practices."
+description: "This reference article covers the topic of how to Import Users into your Braze dashboard and necessary best practices."

 ---
 # User Import